-The caring path to achievement, reflecting the values of Christ.

 PUBLICATION SCHEME

-Introduction:

-The District CE Primary School’s Christian Vision Statement

-“I am the vine; you are the branches.”
-John 15:5

-Just as the branches need the vine to grow and bear good fruits, so we need each other.
-Within the District family, each person is valued and loved, reaching out throughout our school, homes, families and the wider community for a stronger future.
-Our Christian vision statement permeates through everything we do at The District and this policy was developed to reflect togetherness, best value and creating a sense of belonging.

 What is a publication scheme

 The Freedom of Information Act (2000) (FOI) requires all Public Authorities (including all maintained schools and academies) to produce a register of the types of information it will routinely make available to the public.
 In order to meet this requirement, we have followed a template approved by the Information Commissioner.